noawe-boi/NoahsObsidianSync/Chemistry IA2.md

   - assignment
 ---
 ### Introduction
-Understanding changes in enthalpy $(\Delta H)$ is crucual when understanding the changes that occur through chemical reactions.
-This experiment aims to investigate the change in enthalpy when varying ammounts of magnesium carbonate
+Understanding changes in enthalpy $(\Delta H)$ is crucial when understanding the changes that occur through chemical reactions.
+This experiment aims to investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant volume of hydrochloric acid ($HCL$)

 What is bond enthalpy